-The SVWDB strategic plan is a broad road map and there is still much to be determined relative to implementation.
-This plan is the framework to continue regional workforce system growth and ensures the sustainability of high-performance, customer-focused organization that continues to benefit all stakeholders - including customers, partners, and the community.
+The SVWDB strategic plan is a broad road map, and there is still much to be determined relative to implementation.
+However, this plan is the framework to continue regional workforce system growth.
+In addition, it ensures the sustainability of a high-performance, customer-focused organization that continues to benefit all stakeholders - including customers, partners, and the community.

-One of the SVWDB key operating principles is to align and maximize all resources required to carry out strategic initiatives and seek to increase resources as required to achieve the organization's mission.
+One of the SVWDB key operating principles is to align and maximize all resources required to carry out strategic initiatives and seek to increase resources to achieve the organization's mission.
 Within this context, described below are how the SVWDB goals and strategies initially address the initiatives.